kierenhamilton/RISCV_msc_project/README.md

-# University of Southampton -MSc Project
+# MSc project - University of Southampton
+## RISC-V processor for education